-Traveling to high-altitude places can be exciting, but it also challenges your body in ways you might not expect.
-As you climb higher, the air thins out, and your body may struggle to get enough oxygen.
-Many travelers underestimate how much this can affect them, which can lead to altitude sickness or other uncomfortable symptoms.
-Here are five practical tips to help you stay healthy and energized.
+Traveling to high-altitude places can be exciting, but it also challenges your body especially when focusing on staying healthy at high altitudes.
+As you climb higher, the air thins out, and your body may struggle to get enough oxygen, which makes staying healthy at high altitudes more important than many travelers realize.

 1. Understand the Altitude of Your Destination